 The relatively flat design of the shoe was a shock in comparison to my running shoes, but it was the tough upper that encroached on my toe space that bugged me the most.
 Overall, not a dealbreaker, more of a slight annoyance that wouldn’t stop me from doing my warmup, speed work, or short runs in them if I was already at the gym or in a class.

-From there I moved into mobility work.
+From there I moved into my strength workout.
 No issues here.
 I especially liked them during my main lifts: deadlifts and squats.
 The wide toe box meant I could plant my toes for more support, and the heel clip and stiff upper worked to minimize shifting from side-to-side.
 I tend to sneak my ankles out during squats which can lead to internally rotating the knees, but these shoes kept my feet stable and locked into place.

 I finished up with some more dynamic work: box jumps, speed skaters, step ups, and burpees.
 I found during movements that moved in the sagittal plane (straight forward and back) like box jumps and burpees the shoes were surprisingly dynamic.